Minituff/save-image/README.md

     # Optional.
 Allows for the deletion of the image if the URL fails to load
     deleteOnFail: false

+    #Optional.
+Reject this image if the response header content-type does not match this exactly.
+    requiredContentType: 'image/svg+xml; charset=utf-8'
 ```

 ## Note